 “I believe very much in the concept of the raw cat,” Galaxy says.
 “I believe that cats should stay true to their nature, and we can get them to do things that may be a compromise.
 So leash walking is a perfectly good compromise because it gets them out there.”

 On his website, Galaxy recommends the Crazy K Farm Kitty Holster Cat Harness.
 The holster comes in four sizes and five patterns, guaranteeing that your furry friend will be both fashionable and comfortable.

 Kitty Holster harnesses are made with easy-to-secure Velcro, which makes outfitting your cat simple.
 However, cats who are sensitive to the sound of Velcro may be uncomfortable in this type of harness.
-It can also be challenging to keep long-haired cats’ fur from getting caught.

 Regardless of which harness style you choose, fit is the most important factor, both in terms of preventing escape and making sure your cat is comfortable.
 According to veterinary website Drs.
 Foster and Smith, measuring your cat for a harness is simple: “Take your cat’s girth measurement snug against her fur, and then add 2 inches to 3 inches to that measurement for comfort.”

 You want the harness to be snug, but not too tight.
 As a general rule, you should be able to fit a finger or two — but not more than that — under the harness.